 All of us here at the OSUCCC – James are dedicated to fighting cancer.
 Virtually everyone knows somebody who’s been impacted by cancer, and we’re no exception.
 That’s why we’re committed to providing excellent care of our patients as we search for answers and cures that will prolong lives.

 At The Ohio State University Wexner Medical Center, we support a faculty member’s research and consulting in collaboration with medical device, research and/or drug companies because a faculty member’s expertise can guide important advancements in the practice of medicine and improve patient care.
 In order to provide effective management of these relationships, the university requires annual disclosures from all faculty members with external interests related to their university responsibilities.
-As of 3/28/2017, Dr. Long has reported no financial relationships with medical device, research and/or drug companies.
+As of 12/20/2018, Dr. Long has reported no relationships with companies or entities.